adunning/spring-harvest/geoffrey-bache-smith-spring-harvest.md

 | Or fading in a forest-glade
 |   ’Mid violets and daffodils.

-| The years have fallen like dead leaves.
+| The years have fallen like dead leaves,
 |   Unwept, uncounted, and unstayed
 | (Such as the autumn tempest thieves),
 |   Since first this road the Romans made.